 Based on the result, there are different finishing steps.
 These steps will fulfill the federally-mandated Department of Transportation requirements, and are the recommended guidelines for any type of alcohol test.

-Contact ODT for more information on employee breath alcohol testing.
+Contact DISA for more information on employee breath alcohol testing.